 By Stephen Goss for Xuefei.
 A musical impression of scenes from the Chinese classic, the Book of Songs - a collection of poems, many originally set to music which is now long lost.
 The poems give an insight to the lives of Xuefei's Chinese ancestors almost 4,000 years ago.
 Xuefei's name is taken from a poem in this book.
-Xuefei gave the world premiere at her recital at King's Place London on October 22nd.
+Xuefei gave the world premiere at her recital at King's Place, London.

 Xuefei has received a new piece from composer Phillip Cashian.
 It is a short nocturne inspired by a line from Dylan Thomas' radio drama, Under Milkwood.
 The piece was commissioned by IGF.

-Xuefei gave the world premiere at her recital at King's Place London on October 22nd.
+Xuefei gave the world premiere at her recital at King's Place, London.

-Xuefei gave the Australian premiere of Tan Dun's Yi2 Concerto with the Melbourne Symphony Orchestra, on October 2nd in Melbourne's Hamer Hall.
+Xuefei gave the Australian premiere of Tan Dun's Yi2 Concerto with the Melbourne Symphony Orchestra, in Melbourne's Hamer Hall.

 The concerto was written for Sharon Isbin in 1996.
 Tan Dun is one of China's most well-known composers and conductors.
 He wrote the score for the movie Crouching Tiger Hidden Dragon, as well as the music for the medal ceremonies at the Beijing Olympics.
 Xuefei also performed Rodrigo's Aranjuez concerto at the same concert.

-Xuefei gave the China premiere of Steven Goss' "The Albeniz Concerto" on July 6th at the National Centre for Performing Arts in Beijing, with the China National Symphony Orchestra, conducted by Hu Yongyan.
+Xuefei gave the China premiere of Steven Goss' "The Albeniz Concerto" at the National Centre for Performing Arts in Beijing, with the China National Symphony Orchestra, conducted by Hu Yongyan.

 Xuefei received a new composition for guitar by Chinese composer Chen Yi - the first piece commissioned for Xuefei from a Chinese composer.